ErikSundvall/prostate/tasks/tasks-0001-prd-prostate-mri-zone-map-widget(merged).md

 - `src/utils/data-schema.ts` - Data validation helpers and schema-aware
   utilities (can import types from `src/types.ts`).
 - `demo/index.html` - Demo page showcasing language toggle, dataset dropdown, upload control, and the component.
+(Updated to include an internal JS demo renderer for quick viewing when the demo directory is served.)
+- `demo/prostate-map.svg` - Copy of the SVG asset placed in `demo/` so the demo file-server (which may be rooted at `demo/`) can load the asset.
 - `demo/data/example-1.json` - Example dataset 1 (index lesion spanning zones).
 - `demo/data/example-2.json` - Example dataset 2 (multiple lesions, overlapping
   zones).